09-08-2024

 • ensure the tower is on firm ground

-• check wheels are locked
+• check that the wheels are locked

 • avoid using bricks or other temporary bases